Batplane: Lego Batman

 Lego's Lego Batman line includes one set which features an incarnation of the Batplane, though it goes by the name of "The Batwing" (7782 The Batwing: The Joker's Aerial Assault).
 The set is featured alongside the Joker's helicopter.
 Lego also made another set named (6863 Batwing battle over Gotham City) with the similar type of vehicles.
-In 2020, Lego produced the set 1989 Batwing, re-creating the vehicle from the 1989 movie.
+In 2020, Lego produced the set 1989 Batwing, re-creating the vehicle from the 1989 film.

 Six Flags Over Texas

-The Gotham City section of Six Flags Over Texas includes a child focused amusement ride called "Batwing," which consists of two passenger seats that go in circles while also moving up and down.
+The Gotham City section of Six Flags Over Texas includes a child-focused ride called "Batwing", which consists of two passenger seats that go in circles while moving up and down.